joncheng-dev/count-up-by/README.md

 user end number: 50;
 user multiplier: 2;

-Test: "It should take two numbers, and return the second number multiplied by 2."
+Test: "It should take two numbers, and return the second number multiplied by 2 (user multiplier added to itself)."
 Code:
 const userEndNumber = 50;
 const userMultiplier = 2;